 Data were collected through interviews using the following two methods.
 First, in the process of creating movement images while operating the human input device, interviews were conducted to confirm the kinds of images being used and how they were expressed for each point, such as the wrist, head, arm, torso, waist, leg, and whole body.
 The interviews were semistructured in-depth, and open-ended.
 Next, based on the visualized movement images, we asked the participants what kind of consciousness they had in performing the shooting movement and what kind of body movements they expressed by changing the movement images from various angles, using the stimulus playback method (stimulated recall).
 In-depth open-ended interviews were conducted in a semistructured manner.
-In addition, a table was created to show the movement.
+In addition, a table was created to show the movements of the computer-generated motion image from four angles (front, back, right, and left) at each stage of the movement.
 The participants were asked to write reflection notes on the visualized movement images.
 Based on the notes, in-depth, open-ended interviews were conducted in a semistructured manner using the stimulus playback method (stimulated recall).
 Semistructured interviews were conducted in-depth using stimulated recall and open-ended interviews based on the notes.
 In the notes, the participants were instructed to write down what they considered to be important points, evaluate the reproducibility of the movements, and identify unclear images, areas of concern in their own movements, and good areas of their own movements (Figure 2).